-] FORM 10-K ■ Annual Report Pursua nt to Section 13 or 15(d) of the Securities E xchange Act of 1934 For the fiscal year ended December 31, 2016 ☐ Transition Report Purs suant to Section 13 or 15(d) of the Securitie s Exchange Act of 1934 Commission File Number Exact name of registrant as specified in its charter, or other jurisdicti addresses of principal executive offices, telephone numbers and states I.R.S.
-Employer Identification Number 814-00832 New Mountain in Finance Corporation 27-2978010 787 Sev New Y Telep enth Avenue, 48th Floor /ork, New York 10019 shone: (212) 720-0300 Incorporation: Delaware Securities registe red pursuant to Section 12(b) of the Act: Title of each class · hange on which registered Com mon stock, par value \$0.01 per share The New Yo ork Stock Exchange Title of each class Indicate by check mark if the registrant is a well-known seasoned issu er, as defined in Rule 405 of the Securities A ct.
-Yes□ No 🗷 Indicate by check mark if the registrant is not required to file reports p oursuant to Section 13 or Section 15(d) of the Act.
-Yes□ No 🗷 whether the registrant (1) has filed all reports ch shorter period that the registrant was requir whether the registrant has submitted electroni to Rule 405 of Regulation S-T (§ 232.405 of the files).
-Yes $\square$ No $\square$ if disclosure of delinquent filers pursuant to It ant's knowledge, in definitive proxy or inform whether the registrant is a large accelerated fi celerated filer" and "smaller reporting compar r, or a smaller reporting g company.
-See the definitions Large accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Accelerated filer ☐ Smaller reporting company ☐ Indicate by check mark whether the registrant is a shell company (as o defined in Rule 12b-2 of the Exchange Act).
-Y Yes□ No 🗷 alue of common stock held by non-affiliates of Exchange was \$741.5 million.
-For the purpo
+FORM 10-K ■ Annual Report Purs uant to Section 13 or 15(d) of the Securitie es Exchange Act of 1934 For the fisc cal year ended December 31, 2017 ☐ Transition Report P ursuant to Section 13 or 15(d) of the Secur • Commission File Number rter, addresses of principal executive offices, telephone numbers and states dictions of incorporation or organization I.R.S.
+Employer Identification Number 814-00832 New Mount tain Finance Corporation 27-2978010 Ne To Seventh Avenue, 48th Floor w York, New York 10019 elephone: (212) 720-0300 of Incorporation: Delaware Securities reg gistered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which regis tered Co ommon stock, par value \$0.01 per share The New York Stock Exchange e Securities reg gistered pursuant to Section 12(g) of the Act: Title of each class None Indicate by check ma k if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes□ No 🗷 Indicate by check ma k if the registrant is not required to file repor rts pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗷 orts required to be filed by Section 13 or 15(d) of the Securities Excl quired to file such reports), and (2) has been subject to such filing re Indicate by check ma submitted and posted pursua required to submit and posts nt to Rule 405 of Regulation S-T (§ 232.405 ronically and posted on its corporate Web site, if any, every Interact of this chapter) during the preceding 12 months (or for such shorter ive Data File required to be r period that the registrant was to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not conformation statements incorporated by reference in Part III of this For d filer, an accelerated filer, a non-accelerated filer, a smaller reporting r, "smaller reporting company" and "emerging growth company" i Large accelerated filer ∑ Accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company □ Emerging growth company □ n company, indicate by check mark if the reg ds provided pursuant to Section 13(a) of the I gistrant has elected not to use the extended transition period for comp Exchange Act. \square plying with any new or revised Indicate by check ma k whether the registrant is a shell company ((as defined in Rule 12b-2 of the Exchange Act).
+Yes□ No 🗷 es of New Mountain Finance Corporation onJune 30, 2017, based or purposes of calculating this amount only, all directors and executive